istio/istio.io/_docs/tasks/security/per-service-mtls.md

 * Annotations can also be used for a (server) service that *does not have sidecar*, to instruct Istio do not apply mTLS for the client when making a call to that service.
 In fact, if a system has some services that are not managed by Istio (i.e without sidecar), this is a recommended solution to fix communication problem with those services.

-## Disable mutual TLS authentication for control services.
+## Disable mutual TLS authentication for control services

 As we cannot annotate control services, such as API server, in Istio 0.3, we introduced [mtls_excluded_services](https://github.com/istio/api/blob/master/mesh/v1alpha1/config.proto#L200:19) to the mesh configuration to specify the list of services for which mTLS should not be used.
 If your application needs to communicate to any control service, it's fully-qualified domain name should be listed there.